Smuggling drugs and people: Local native pleads to bringing Honduran workers, 52 pounds of cocaine into U.S.

 A 2022 indictment, which named Allison as the lead defendant in the case, also included charges against seven other people — three of whom are Honduran natives.

-The document alleged the group took cell phones from the Hondurans to prevent their phones from being GPS-tracked and gave them fake stories to provide authorities, threatening to "hurt their families" if they did not cooperate.
+The document alleged the group took cellphones from the Hondurans to prevent their phones from being GPS-tracked and gave them fake stories to provide to authorities, threatening to "hurt their families" if they did not cooperate.

 According to court documents filed Thursday in the Eastern District of Louisiana, Allison pleaded guilty to two federal counts this week.
 They include conspiracy to conduct international human smuggling and conspiracy to distribute cocaine.